jennyhedley/digital-writing-2025/README.md

 - What are the qualities of the works we might consider as qualities of electronic literature?

 ## Algorithm and Constraint

+## Questions:
+- What is an algorithm?
+What is a constraint?
+- Can you think of ways you might already be using thesein your writing? (e.g., tools, techniques or processes that constrain and sytematise the way you write)?
+- Why were the Oupilo writers so interested in the intersection of maths and literature?
+- What are the implcations for authorship?

 ### Pen and Paper